SymSoftSolutions/CWS-Prototype/docs/sprint_0/process/readme.md

 ## Continuous Integration & Deployment <a id="ci_cd"></a>

-Our continuous delivery strategy enabled us to get visibility of the progress, get feedback early and deliver value fast.
+During sprint 0 we defined a continuous delivery strategy which enabled us to get visibility of the progress, get feedback early and deliver value fast.
 By making use of multiple configuration tools we automated the process for running unit test and deploy the stable code to the testing instances without requiring additional effort from de the development team.

 The following diagram illustrates our continuous delivery strategy: